11. Cycling to Monterey County’s History Spots

 The Cooper Molera Adobe

 Also known as “The Cooper House,” this historic adobe sits at the top of Alvarado Street, at the five-way intersection (including Munras and Alvarado).
 It is across the street from the Monterey’s downtown Monterey-Salinas Transit Center.
+(Taking an MST bus?
+Bicycles are transported free with a paying passenger.
+See Bicycling Monterey’s bike-and-ride section.)

 The Stevenson House